-The IB Diploma Programme has the special honour of being recognized throughout Manitoban universities as well as over much of the world.
+The IB Diploma Programme is recognized throughout Manitoban universities as well as over much of the world.
 It fosters higher learning, a holistic development of the student, and international mindedness.
 We offer this program for strong academic and highly motivated students in the last two years of high school, but we begin to prepare its students in Grades 9 and 10.